Everett007/Tic-Tac-Toe/README.md

 Or program them, at least :)
 # How did I learn?
 With a lot of help from people.
-My parents helped me a lot as well as my schoole teachers.
+My parents helped me a lot as well as my school teachers.